immaxkey/myAmazingRepo/README.md

 # myAmazingRepo
-This is a sample repo to demonstrate  how to create a new repo
+This is a sample repo to demonstrate  how to create a new repoo

+And I can make changes locally too...